far3x/lumen/README.md

 ## Installation

-You can easily install PTAP using pip: (soon)
+You can easily install PTAP using pip:

 `pip install ptap`